Top 10 Archery Errors and How to Avoid Them

 Striving for perfection

-While everyone’s technique is different, following these general tips will help increase overall accuracy.
+While everyone’s technique differs, following these general tips will help increase accuracy.
 The goal is to get better, not to reach perfection.
 Worrying too much about making a perfect shot each time can deter focus from the bow and arrow.

-Plenty of players like to make extra moves after the shot, those things don’t matter as much.
+Plenty of players like to make extra moves after the shot, but those things don’t matter as much.
 The arrow is already flying.
-Therefore, it is the split second when you open your fingers that is the most critical; just remember that!
+Therefore, the split second when you open your fingers is critical—remember that!

 -